lalithu/so-you-just-run/about.markdown

 # About Me

 I'm Lalith Uriti, an undergraduate of mechanical engineering at the Manipal Institute of Technology, Manipal.
 My passion for engineering stems from a deep desire to comprehend the mechanisms that drive our world and an insatiable curiosity for uncovering the science and physics behind them.
+Visualizing the mathematics and the ideas it represent when understanding and trying to sole a problem is crucial and I make use of

 # My Interests